 7. Communicate your self- and situational awareness.

 In a candidate pool whose sharp self-possession can veer quickly to overconfidence, your communications savvy will be under scrutiny.
 For example, certain qualities that may have helped you thrive as a strategy consultant can come across as impatient, arrogant or misaligned with the MBA Admissions Committee.
-My Fortuna colleague Karla Cohen, former Associate Director at HBS, has a spectacular story of being interrupted by a prospective candidate in the HBS interview who corrected her mid-question (No, no, what you should be asking me is…’).
+My Fortuna colleague Karla Cohen, former Associate Director at HBS, has a stunning story of being interrupted by a prospective candidate in the HBS interview who corrected her mid-question (No, no, what you should be asking me is…’).
 The MBA interview is a relational experience, not a pitch meeting.
 Establishing that you are who you say you are on paper means staying alert and curious, maintaining eye contact, and asking thoughtful questions when given the opportunity.
 Your ability to be authentic, and to discern the line between confidence and arrogance, speaks to your acumen and maturity.

 View two more articles in this Sector Savvy series on positioning an over-represented profile, along with related articles and video strategy sessions for MBAs coming from, or pivoting to, management consulting:

 - Advice for Finance Candidates Pursuing the MBA

 - How to Position Your MBA Application When Your Post-MBA Career Goal Is Consultancy (video)